 I had already visited Wutaishan in 1986 in one of my very first forays outside Beijing—when it was only just opening up, and was still largely free of its later tourist commercialisation.
 The focus of most Chinese and foreign interest in the Wutaishan range is the Buddhism of its great temples, amidst the “five terraces” of the mountain proper.
-As one of the most important sites for Buddhist ritual (including shengguan wind ensemble) and pilgrimage in north China, this is indeed a major topic; studied by Chinese music scholars since 1947, it is beyond my scope here.
+As one of the most important sites for Buddhist ritual (including shengguan wind ensemble) and pilgrimage in north China, this is indeed a major topic, studied by Chinese music scholars since 1947.
 In both scholarship and official public discourse, the history of the major temples tend to obscure the practice of folk religion in a constantly changing society.

-Before we look at folk ritual activity in the area, the 1988 Wutai county gazetteer reminds us again that temples were a breeding-ground for sectarian groups.
-Several of the sects listed around Wutai, such as the Jiugong dao, Huanxiang dao, and Houtian dao, were organized from the base of a Wutaishan temple.
+The 1988 Wutai county gazetteer reminds us again that temples were a breeding-ground for sectarian groups.
+Several of the sects listed around Wutai were organized from the base of Wutaishan temples (see here).

 Former Wutaishan monks visit the UK, 1992